Liverpool · Public Access · BSB-regulated

 Can I instruct a direct access barrister in Liverpool without a solicitor?

 Yes.
-Liverpool has a substantial Public Access Bar covering Merseyside and the Northern circuit.
-Any barrister who has completed the BSB Public Access course and holds a current practising certificate can take instructions directly from members of the public and businesses across Liverpool, the Wirral, St Helens, Sefton and Knowsley.
+Any barrister who has completed the Bar Standards Board Public Access course and holds a current practising certificate can take instructions directly from members of the public and businesses in Liverpool, the Wirral, St Helens, Sefton, Knowsley and across Merseyside.
+You deal with the barrister directly from first conference through to the hearing.

 How much does a direct access barrister cost in Liverpool?

-Liverpool Public Access fees typically run £400–£750 for a written advice, £700–£2,250 for a drafted statement of case, and £1,200–£3,250 for a full-day hearing at the Liverpool Civil & Family Court.
-Every fee is fixed and agreed in writing in the BSB client care letter before any work begins.
+Liverpool Public Access fees typically run £400 to £750 for a written advice, £700 to £2,250 for a drafted statement of case, and £1,200 to £3,250 for a full-day hearing at the Liverpool Civil & Family Court.
+Every fee is fixed and agreed in writing in the BSB client care letter before any work begins, so you know the cost up front.

-Direct access counsel cover the Liverpool Civil & Family Court at 35 Vernon Street — housing the County Court at Liverpool, the Liverpool District Registry of the High Court (King's Bench, Chancery and TCC) and the Family Court at Liverpool.
-They also appear at the Queen Elizabeth II Law Courts (Derby Square) for Crown Court regulatory work and at the Liverpool Employment Tribunal at Cunard Building.
+Direct access counsel cover the Liverpool Civil & Family Court at 35 Vernon Street, which houses the County Court at Liverpool, the Liverpool District Registry of the High Court (King's Bench, Chancery and Technology and Construction Court) and the Family Court at Liverpool.
+They also appear at the Queen Elizabeth II Law Courts on Derby Square, the Liverpool Employment Tribunal at Cunard Building, the First-tier Tribunal Immigration and Asylum Chamber and the Social Entitlement Chamber.

 How quickly can a Liverpool barrister be instructed?

-For urgent Merseyside matters — injunctions, short-notice family hearings, listed TCC applications — counsel can usually be identified and engaged within 24 hours.
-For non-urgent advice or drafting the BSB client care letter is typically issued within 48–72 hours.
+For urgent Merseyside matters such as injunctions, short-notice family hearings or listed TCC applications, counsel can usually be identified and engaged within 24 hours.
+For non-urgent advice or drafting the BSB client care letter is typically issued within 48 to 72 hours of you sending the brief.

-Can I use a direct access barrister for a divorce or FDR in Liverpool?
+Can I use a direct access barrister for divorce or financial remedy in Liverpool?

 Yes.
-Public Access is widely used at the Family Court at Liverpool for financial remedy FDRs and final hearings, divorce, Schedule 1 applications and child arrangements, prohibited steps and specific issue order disputes.
+Public Access is widely used at the Family Court at Liverpool for financial remedy first appointments, FDRs, final hearings, Schedule 1 applications, child arrangements, prohibited steps and specific issue orders.
+Direct access also suits private FDRs held outside the court timetable.

-What about commercial and TCC work in Liverpool?
+What about commercial, property and TCC work in Liverpool?

-Direct access is well suited to discrete pieces of TCC and Chancery work at the Liverpool District Registry — adjudication referrals and responses, Part 8 enforcement, summary judgment applications, Particulars of Claim and trial advocacy.
-Heavier-disclosure litigation is usually better run by a solicitor with counsel instructed in the usual way.
+Direct access is well suited to discrete pieces of TCC, Chancery and commercial work at the Liverpool District Registry: adjudication referrals and responses, Part 8 enforcement, summary judgment applications, drafted Particulars of Claim and trial advocacy.
+TOLATA, beneficial interest and leasehold disputes are also routinely handled on a Public Access basis.

-Do you cover the wider Merseyside region — Birkenhead, St Helens, Southport?
+Do you cover the wider Merseyside region — Birkenhead, St Helens, Southport, Chester?

 Yes.
-Liverpool counsel routinely appear at the County Court at Birkenhead, St Helens and Chester, and at hearing centres across Merseyside, Cheshire and the wider North West circuit.
-We place counsel based on the venue and listing rather than the city of chambers.
+Liverpool counsel routinely appear at the County Court at Birkenhead, St Helens, Chester, Warrington and Crewe, and across other hearing centres in Merseyside, Cheshire and the wider North West circuit.
+We place counsel based on the venue, listing and expertise rather than the city of chambers.

 Yes.
-Every Public Access barrister we place is regulated by the Bar Standards Board, holds a current practising certificate and carries professional indemnity insurance through BMIF.
-You can verify any barrister on the Barristers' Register at barstandardsboard.org.uk.
+Every Public Access barrister we place is regulated by the Bar Standards Board, holds a current practising certificate and carries professional indemnity insurance through the Bar Mutual Indemnity Fund.
+You can verify any barrister on the Barristers' Register at barstandardsboard.org.uk before signing the client care letter.